AbrahamLara/KnowMe/client/README.md

-## KnowMe frontend server

-This project utilizes React as the frontend server.
-Other libraries used on top of react is reactstrap and react-transition-group for fade in and out effects.
-React redux is being utilized to handle updating UI based on loading, authentication, registration, and errors.
-For HTTP request the axios library is used.
-There is still room for improvement and refactoring.
+# KnowMe client side React app

+This is the client side directory that utilizes React for the frontend.
+The React component library of choice is ___reactstrap___ and ___react-transition-group___ for effects such as fading in and out.

+React Redux is utilized to handle managing updates to the UI for authentication, errors, loading, etc.

+Axios is the preffered HTTP client for handling requests to our backend.

+___There is always room for improvement!___